wantstolearn/accept-integer-input-part-one/README.md

 - ask a user to input a number
 - allow x attempts e.g. 5 in this case
+- tell the user the number of remaining attempts s/he has to enter a number
-- after 5 non-integer inputs  exits
+- after 5 failed attempts the code exits with error message